Home » Microbiology » sterile » microbiology>sterile>Aseptic and Sterile

 Terms aseptic and sterile are significant concerns, and sometimes it is not easy to understand the differences between the two terms.
-For example, in the case of environment classification, some people might say the “sterile area”, and others use the term “aseptic area”.
+For example, in the case of environment classification, some people might say the “sterile area”, and others use the term “Aseptic area”.

-USP General information chapter no. 1116 describes The terms Aseptic and Sterile are not synonymous.
+USP General information chapter no. 1116 describes the terms Aseptic and Sterile are not synonymous.
 It is a broad concept, and the US FDA does not include it in the guidelines.

 Difference between Aseptic and Sterile Area